Spectrum

 Energy Stabilization

 When the detector starts up, the spectrometer goes through an energy stabilization process before radionuclide concentrations can be calculated.
-Stabilization works by aligning the measured spectrum to a known energy scale — this is necessary because the gain of the photomultiplier tube shifts slightly with temperature.
+Stabilization works by aligning the measured spectrum to a known energy scale — this is necessary because the response of the scintillation crystal shifts slightly with temperature.

 Until stabilization is complete, the spectrum is visible but radionuclide concentrations are not shown.